top of page

 Reimagining Behavioral Emergency Environments

 Workshop participants engaged one another through human centered design to identify the barriers challenging behavior emergency environments.
-The affinity for open spaces to treat patients sparked ambition for a white paper; and, the passion of those involved may manifest in a virtual follow-up session with the original participants.
-Stay tuned!
+The affinity for open spaces to treat patients sparked ambition for a white paper on pattern language for behavioral emergency environments.

 Reimagining the NICU